codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 > **NOTE**:
   Quick Helm install assumes:
-  * You have set up a Git provider and the Shared Configuration Repository for your account
+  * You have set up a Git provider and the Shared Configuration Repository for your account.
+If these are not defined, you can define them after installation from the Codefresh UI, when prompted to do so.
-  * Your cluster does not have [Argo project CRDs](#argo-project-crds)
+  * Your cluster does not have [Argo project CRDs](#argo-project-crds).